lilleman ba4503b4d1

 Browser ─cookie(JWT)─► web : verify signature (cached JWKS)

-read claims.roles
+read claims.permissions

 filter menu · gate routes

-Cost: a handful of Keto reads + one identity refresh per login — never per request.
-JWKS is cached, so even signature verification hits the network only on key rotation.
-The app stays stateless; "stay signed in" = re-mint the JWT on a short TTL, the one moment authz is recomputed from Keto.
+Login resolves both direct grants and group membership, so the JWT permissions match what the admin Effective access view shows.
+Cost: a handful of Keto reads + one identity refresh per login, never per request.
+JWKS is cached, so signature verification hits the network only on key rotation.

 Two trade-offs — both deliberate